Munster region - Cork City & County 45 min - Instant certificate

 You can retake the assessment multiple times at no additional cost.
 Review the course material and try again when ready.
 The vast majority of participants pass on their first attempt.

-What industries in Cork require Asbestos Awareness Training?
+Who in Cork needs Asbestos Awareness Training?

 Can I pause the course and continue later?